Free Incorporation worth HK$1,545 when bundled with Accounting & Audit.

 What is a Company Registration Number (CRN) in Hong Kong?

-A Company Registration Number (CRN) is a unique 7-digit number issued by the Hong Kong Companies Registry when a company is incorporated.
-You’ll find the company registration number on the company’s Certificate of Incorporation and in the Companies Registry record for the company.
+A Company Registration Number (CRN) is a 7-digit number issued by the Hong Kong Companies Registry when a company is incorporated.
+You’ll find it on the company’s Certificate of Incorporation and in the Companies Registry record.

-The Hong Kong company registration number is used to identify your company in official filings and statutory records.
-It signals that the business is incorporated as a separate legal entity under the Companies Ordinance, with its own legal identity distinct from its owners.
+The CRN identifies your company in official filings and statutory records, and signals that the business is incorporated as a separate legal entity under the Companies Ordinance.

 • Private limited companies incorporated in Hong Kong